aerkiaga/nodeverse/README.md

 any following versions will make breaking changes to the core game.

 ## Status
-An infinite cloud of floating planets is created.
+A huge cloud of floating planets is created.
 Blocks include stone, gravel, dust, sediment, water, hydrocarbon, lava, grass soil, grass, dry grass, tall grass and snow.
 Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
 World generation features oceans, caves, deserts and craters.

 The player can fly using a rocket that they start with.
 They have a limited